umbraco/UmbracoDocs/Reference/Routing/WebApi/index.md

 	    }
 	}

 Now this controller will be routed via the area called "AwesomeProducts".
-All plugin based Umbraco api controlleres will be routed under the url path of:
+All plugin based Umbraco api controllers will be routed under the url path of:

 *~/Umbraco/[YourAreaName]/[YourControllerName]*